makkus/freckles/docs/freckles_profile_dotfiles.rst

          - pandoc
          - htop

 This describes some additional packages we want to install.
 None of those uses configuration files (or maybe we are just not interested in keeping the configuration of those, no matter).
-Let's edit one of the ``.freckle`` marker files from the above example and include those lines, then run:
+Let's edit one of the ``.freckle`` marker files from the above example and include the above lines, then run:

 .. code-block:: console